amcdnl/ngrx-actions/README.md

 complains stating `Function expressions are not supported in decorators` if we just assign the `createReducer` method directly.
 This is a known issue and [other NGRX](https://github.com/ngrx/platform/issues/116) things suffer from it too.

-then pass that to your NGRX module just like normal:
+Next, pass that to your NGRX module just like normal:

 ```javascript
 @NgModule({